0x-jerry/blocks-program/docs/block.md

 4. Triangle
 5. Diamond

-Category 2: Have both output(multiple output) and input(multiple inputs).
+## Category 2

 ![](./c2.excalidraw.svg)

-1. Rect with multiple slots(Only accept category 1)
+Have both output slots(multiple output) and input slots(multiple inputs).

+Output slot is floating on the edge of node, and can be stick to other connections(input slot or connection dot node)

+## Category 3

+Connection, used to connect nodes that both belongs to category 2.

 ![](./c3.excalidraw.svg)

-Category 3: Connection, used to connect nodes that both belongs to category 2.